gem-pasteur/macsyfinder/doc/source/user_guide/big_data.rst

 ---------------

 The time limiting part are HMMER (search genes).
-If you want to deal with a gembase file with a lot of replicons (from 10 to more than thousand) we provide a workflow to parallelize the execution by the data.
+If you want to deal with a large gembase file (with a lot of replicons, from ten to more than thousand), we provide a workflow to parallelize the execution by the data.
-This mean that we cut the data input into chunks containing one replicon each, then execute MacSyFinder in parallel on each replicon (the number of parallel tasks can be limited) then aggregate the results in one global summary.
+This mean that

+    #.
+We split the data input into chunks containing one replicon each.
+    #.
+Then execute MacSyFinder in parallel on each replicon (the number of parallel tasks can be limited)
+    #.
+Then aggregate the results in one global summary.

+.. digraph:: parallel_macsyfinder
+    :caption: Diagram of the parallel_macsyfinder workflow

+    "split input" -> "MSF on replicon 1";
+    "split input" -> "MSF on replicon 2";
+    "split input" -> "MSF on replicon 3";
+    "split input" -> "MSF on replicon n";
+    "MSF on replicon 1" -> "merge results";
+    "MSF on replicon 2" -> "merge results";
+    "MSF on replicon 3" -> "merge results";
+    "MSF on replicon n" -> "merge results";

 The workflow use the `nextflow <https://www.nextflow.io/>`_ framework and can be run on a single machine or a cluster.

 First, you have to install `nextflow <https://www.nextflow.io/>`_ first, and  :ref:`macsyfinder <installation>`.